What is Wireless In-flight Entertainment?

 Virgin Australia is progressively rolling out Wireless In-flight Entertainment across its domestic and international short haul fleet.
-The system is offered on selected flights operated by equipped Boeing 737-800 aircraft.
+The system is offered on selected flights operated by equipped Boeing 737-800 and Embraer E190 aircraft.

 How can I access Wireless In-flight Entertainment?

-If you’re using an iPad®, iPhone®, iPod touch® or Android™ phone or tablet, you will need to ensure you have downloaded the App and then activated it prior to departure.
+If you’re using an iPad®, iPhone®, iPod touch® or Android™ phone or tablet, you will need to ensure you have downloaded the App prior to departure.
 You can download Virgin Australia's In-flight Entertainment Apps from the App StoreSM or Google Play™ Store.

-If you are using a laptop, then you simply need to have downloaded the correct version of Microsoft® Silverlight® software, and then loaded the Wireless In-flight Entertainment test page while connected to the internet to confirm that your laptop settings are compatible.
+If you are using a laptop, you simply need to have downloaded the correct version of Microsoft® Silverlight® software, and then load the Wireless In-flight Entertainment test page while connected to the internet to confirm that your software settings are compatible.

-The App for Android devices works with selected phones and tablets using the Android operating system versions 3.2 Honeycomb, 4.0.4 Ice Cream Sandwich and 4.2 Jelly Bean.
+The Virgin Australia Entertainment Apps work with selected phones and tablets using iOS version 7 and above and Android operating system versions 4.2 Jelly Bean and above.
 Windows phones and tablets are currently not supported on the Wireless In-flight Entertainment system.
 Virgin Australia is working to increase the availability of the system on additional devices.

 I have Microsoft Silverlight installed but I cannot connect to the Wireless